zwilsoncc/docs/pages/docs/other/faq.md

 1. From the current owner of the domain: `now domain rm domain.com`
 2. From the desired owner of the domain: `now domain add domain.com`

-After you have done this, the desired owner will be in possession of the domain and be able to utilize it with ZEIT and Now.
+After you have done this, the desired owner will be in possession of the domain and will be able to utilize it with ZEIT and Now.

-## Can I Use docker-compose with Now?
+## Can I use docker-compose with Now?

 At the moment <Now color="#000" /> does not support docker-compose.
 Keep an eye on the [open issue on GitHub](https://github.com/zeit/now-cli/issues/294) to know when it will be supported.

-## How Do I Disable HTTPS and Just Use HTTP Instead?
+## How do I disable HTTPS and just use HTTP Instead?

 There is no way to disable SSL.
-All the <Now color="#000" /> deployments are HTTPS by default.
+All <Now color="#000" /> deployments are HTTPS by default.

-## How Do I Specify an Environment Variable with a Value That Starts with `@`?
+## How do I specify an environment variable with a value that starts with `@`?

 We will always try to replace any environment variable where the value starts with an `@` with a [secret](/docs/features/env-and-secrets).
 We have [an active issue for this on GitHub](https://github.com/zeit/now-cli/issues/1061).

-As a workaround, you can setup a secret with a value starting with `@`.
+As a workaround, you can set up a secret with a value starting with `@`.

-## Why Does My Deployment Occasionally Have Long Response Times?
+## Why does my deployment occasionally have long response times?

 Deployments have a [default scale configuration](/docs/getting-started/scaling#default-scaling) which sets each deployment to freeze after a while from inactivity.